pixie-io/docs.px.dev/content/en/05-reference/01-admin/10-updating-pixie.md

 ## Updating Pixie Cloud & Vizier

+Pixie's [CLI tool](/installing-pixie/install-schemes/cli) is required to update Pixie Vizier.
+To update Pixie Cloud and Vizier:

-1. You can check your Vizier version with the CLI or by looking at the Live UI Admin page (`/admin/clusters`).
+1. Check your Vizier version with the CLI or by looking at the Live UI Admin page (`/admin/clusters`).
 To check the `Vizier Version` using the CLI, run:

 ```bash
 # Check Pixie Vizier Version